ElkonLab/scAPA/README.md

 7. R version 3.5.3, or above.
 8. Optional: [ChangePoint](https://sourceforge.net/projects/utr/files/), version 0.1.1

 In case they are not already installed, the script automatically installs its required R packages.
-If you would like the packages to be installed in another library other than your default one (e.g. if you do not have permissions to install packages in this library), specify the path to the alternative library when running the script (-loc = path/to/Rlibrary/).
+If you would like the packages to be installed in another library other than your default one, specify the path to the alternative library when running the script (-loc = path/to/Rlibrary/).

 Installing
 ==========